Illtyd David and the Extra-Mural Community (1920-1981)

 David was certainly not a class warrior and never claimed to be a workingman.
 Always in a suit, with a Liberty’s silk tie, and well-polished shoes, his dress, bearing, and speech were those of an Edwardian gentleman.
 His accent owed more to Cambridge than to Nantymoel.
 One critic later accused him of being “a bit of a snob” and having “driven students out of his classes” .
 He could appear so, and indeed he did so, at least on one occasion.
 Llewellyn Heycock, the later Lord Heycock of Taibach, was so overbearing in his Briton Ferry class that other students were unable to get their views heard.
 David warned him that his behaviour amounted to bullying and would not be tolerated.
 It continued, so he expelled him.
 Significantly when Heycock applied for admission to Coleg Harlech, he relied on David as a referee.
 Later on, by which time Heycock was a powerful figure in the Labour Party in South Wales, they worked together in supporting Dan Harry for the Coleg Harlech Wardenship.

-Probably Illtyd David was more at home with his university colleagues, such as P.S.
-Thomas and Ernest Hughes, than with members of WETUC.
-These men represented the liberal-progressive commitment to adult education, a “top-down” university-based approach rather than the Marxian approach of some of their fellow tutors or of the Central Labour College.
+Probably Illtyd David was more at home with his university colleagues, than with members of WETUC.
+He represented the liberal-progressive commitment to adult education, a “top-down” university-based approach rather than the Marxian approach of some of their fellow tutors or of the Central Labour College.
 But David never abandoned his belief in the democratic values of the WEA.
 He and his colleagues shared a commitment to their students and respect, indeed admiration, for their efforts.
 The issue of the written work required of students, especially in tutorial classes, was a sensitive one.
 Tutors were well aware of the difficulties facing their students, the hardship and uncertainty of their daily lives, the constant threat or dismal reality of unemployment.
 David always set high academic standards but he showed his empathy with his students in the way in which he approached and encouraged written work.
 His reports were perceptive and encouraging.
 Thus, in 1926-7 on a postal worker in Swansea “The work done by this student was excellent, He has a keenly critical mind and his essays were well balanced, the best student in the class”.
 Another, who had produced essays on “The Capital Levy”, “Unemployment” and “Nationality” was “a fierce opponent of vested interests”.
 He recognised political commitment - “a good student.
 Hates Capitalism and lets you know it”, and applauded combative views - “Fresh, takes his material from daily newspapers and writes with a pronounced bias towards Russia and Communism”.
 Ten years later, he commented on one of his classes “The length and quality of such written work varies considerably.
 Judged by formal literary standards, much of it is crude and elementary but such efforts, judged by other standards, of independent thinking and originality, are often praiseworthy”.
 P.S.
 Thomas shared this understanding and enthusiasm about their students.
 There were twenty-eight local steel and tinplate workers in his 1933-4 Briton Ferry tutorial class.
 He reported on their “very high quality written work.
 One member of class is a tutor to a WEA Tutorial Class, two have been to Coleg Harlech and one at Ruskin, if this Tutorial Class were held in London, it is my opinion that most of the students attending this class would be taking their degrees at LSE”.

 There had been unsuccessful attempts in the 1920s by members of WETUC to get David to abandon his University work on the grounds that this diminished his commitment to WETUC.
 Such criticism was unfounded.
 His commitment was remarkable, given the scale of the task he faced.
 During his last year in the role of tutor-organiser in 1932-3 he taught four tutorial classes in Llanelli, Pontardulais, Cwmavon and Port Talbot on International Relations, formed a WETUC class in Clydach which was recognised as a University Extension Class and “will form the good nucleus of a University Tutorial class”, and delivered single lectures in Llanelli, Cwmavon, Pontardawe, Port Talbot, Clydach, Swansea, Maesteg, Barry, Llantwit Major, Neath and Treorchy.
 By this time ISTC had withdrawn funding for David’s WETUC post which was sustained from 1931 onwards with grants from the Cassell Trust.